 The Lansan tree is endemic to the Windward Islands of Dominica, Guadeloupe, Martinique, Saint Lucia and Saint Vincent in the Eastern Caribbean.
 A member of the ‘Incense tree’ family (Burseraceae), the lansan tree, like its relatives, produces a highly aromatic resin.

 In Saint Lucia, where the tree is still relatively abundant, lansan trees are ecologically important species.
 In certain places they form as much as 10% of the rainforest trees and their fleshy fruits provide food for native pigeons and other wildlife.

-Threats from unregulated tapping and from rainforest conversion to agriculture have led to lansan tree populations all but disappearing across the East Caribbean.
+Threats from unregulated tapping and from rainforest conversion to agriculture have led to lansan tree populations all but disappearing across the Eastern Caribbean islands.
 In Saint Lucia, where a large but increasingly threatened population of lansan trees persists, there is still hope for the species.

-With support from the Global Trees Campaign, the Saint Lucia Forestry Department have made a breakthrough discovery – developing a harvesting technique that causes no harm to the trees but still allows high yield of the culturally important resin.
+With support from the Global Trees Campaign, the Saint Lucia Forestry Department made a breakthrough discovery by developing a harvesting technique that causes no harm to the trees but still allows high yield of the culturally important resin.

-The Forestry Department is now developing a management plan for the species and is training licensed resin tappers to use this sustainable method and monitor on-going impacts on the trees.
+The Forestry Department has developed a management plan for the species and is training licensed resin tappers to use this new, sustainable method whilst continuing to monitor on-going impacts on the trees.

 This profile was written by Arianne Davies, with input from Dr Jenny Daltry.
 The main photograph was taken in the field by Jenny Daltry.

 ‘Dragon blood’, a resin from the Socotran dragon tree (Draceana cinnabari), was used and traded by the Roman empire as a medicine as early as the 1st Century BC.